 – Completed online Application Form.

-- YouTube (or other video sharing sites) link to the video recordings or a DVD of their performance (no need to mail a DVD if a YouTube link is provided in the Application Form).
+– YouTube (or other video sharing sites) link to the video recordings of their performance.

 – A biography of the applicant in MS Word format (not to exceed 150 words).
 Include past participation in competitions, festivals and other public events.
 Portrait photo in electronic format, to be used for the Competition brochure printing.
 Examples could be found in the Recital Booklet Sample – click here.

-- Biography and photo should be e-mailed to email@example.com.
+– Biography and photo should be uploaded with an application form or e-mailed to email@example.com.

 – Application fee.

-Application materials acceptance has been closed on February 20, 2017.
+Application materials acceptance will be closed by the end of the day on February 20, 2022.

 Application Fee for solo performers – $200